How to Install Kubernetes on Ubuntu 22.04

 Step 1: Prepare for Kubernetes Deployment

-This section shows you how to prepare the servers for a Kubernetes deployment.
+This section shows how to prepare the servers for a Kubernetes deployment.
 Execute the steps below on each server node:

 1. Disable all swap spaces with the swapoff command: